HAVE YOU EVER HEARD OF THE “MOSQUITO TONE“?

 VOICED = SONORO

-NOWADAYS THERE ARE MANY APPS YOU CAN DOWNLOAD TO PRACTISE PRONUNCIATION:
+NOWADAYS THERE ARE MANY APPS YOU CAN DOWNLOAD ON YOUR MOBILE / TABLET TO PRACTISE PRONUNCIATION:

 THIS IS A GOOD SITE TO WORK ON PRONUNCIATION (BBC Learning English)